LunaLeeYue/LunaLeeYue.github.io/_pages/includes/intro.md

 Welcome!
-I am now a graduate student in Communication Engineering at the University of Electronic Science and Technology of China [(UESTC)](https://en.uestc.edu.cn/).
-My research focuses on **deep learning for satellite image interpretation**, with a specific emphasis on **open set recognition** and **incremental learning**.
+I am now a Ph.D student in Geosensing Systems Engineering and Sciences at the University of Houston.
+My current research focuses on **remote sensing of hydrology**, with a specific emphasis on **flood inundation forecasting**.
 For more information on my research interests and experience, check out my research page!